-The District paid NSCUDD \$36,827 for water services in the current fiscal year.
-The District paid Villages Technology Solutions Group, a developer owned technology company, a total of \$214 for technology services and The Daily Sun, a developer owned newspaper company, a total of \$1,894 for certain legal advertisements in FY 2024.
+The District paid Villages Technology Solutions Group, a Developer owned technology company, a total \$502 for technology services in FY 2024.
+The District paid The Villages of Lake Sumter \$57 for administrative services.
+The District paid WUDD \$59,803 for irrigation water.
+The District paid The Daily Sun, a Developer owned newspaper company, a total of \$2,177 for certain legal advertisements in FY 2024.